 Guild Master Dethrone allows an active guild member to claim leadership from a guild master who has been absent for an extended period of time.
 Blizzard support will not intervene or interfere with guild dethronement, as it is a player-owned and player-executed process.

-A guild leader is considered inactive when the guild master character has been offline for at least 90 consecutive days.
-Once 90 days of inactivity have elapsed, a notification will appear in the Guild News & Events feed for guild members who are eligible to become the new guild leader.
+A guild master character is considered inactive when it remains offline for at least 90 consecutive days.
+Once that time has passed, a notice appears in the Guild News & Events feed for all guild members who are eligible to become the new guild master.

-Any eligible guild member will be able to request leadership by clicking on the Guild News & Events notification.
-Lower rank characters will lose the ability to claim guild leadership if a higher rank character logs into the game.
-For instance, characters in the third rank will lose the ability to claim leadership when a character in the second rank logs in.
-If no Guild News & Events notification is present, your character may not have a high enough rank in the guild, or the leader is not yet considered inactive.
+Eligible guild members can request leadership by clicking on the Guild News & Events notification.
+Higher rank characters receive priority in claiming the role of guild master.
+If no notification is present, your character may not have a high enough rank in the guild or the leader is not yet considered inactive.

 Note: It may be possible for ineligible characters to see the dethrone notification.
 If these characters try to claim guild leadership, they will receive an error message and no dethroning will occur.